rombodawg/Voxels-Recrafted-Like-Remastered-but-for-Forge/README.md

 # Install instructions

-1. Download the latest **Voxels Recrafted (Like Remastered but for Forge).zip** File from "Releases" on the right hand side of the page.
+1. Download the latest **Voxels-Recrafted-(Like-Remastered-but-for-Forge).zip** File from "Releases" on the right hand side of the page.
 2. Open curseforge app
 3. On the left hand side click minecraft
 4. Click import